Viola kitaibeliana aka Dwarf Pansy

 Dwarf Pansy, Field Pansy, Dwarf Violet

-How to care for Dwarf Pansy
+How difficult is it to take care of Dwarf Pansy

 With its straightforward care requirements, Dwarf Pansy is a hassle-free plant that anyone can enjoy.